-- 1. Purge the gauge lines and connect the service gauge manifold to the base valve service ports. - 2.
+- 1. Purge gauge lines.
+Connect service gauge manifold to base-valve service ports.
+Run system at least 10 minutes to allow pressure to stabilize. - 2.
 Clamp a pipe clamp thermometer on the liquid line near the liquid line service valve and 4-6" from the compressor on the suction line. - a.
 Ensure the thermometer makes adequate contact to obtain the best possible readings. - b.
 The temperature read with the thermometer should be lower than the saturated condensing temperature. - The difference between the measured saturated condensing temperature and the liquid line temperature is the liquid Subcooling value. - TXV-based systems should have a Subcooling value of 8°F +/- 1°F. - 5.
-Add refrigerant to increase Subcooling and remove refrigerant to decrease Subcooling and outdoor unit and refrigerant tubing sizes.
-These adjustments should only be performed by qualified service personnel.
+Add refrigerant to increase Subcooling and remove refrigerant to decrease Subcooling.

 NOTE: Units matched with indoor coils equipped with a TXV should be charged by Subcooling only.
-Superheat can also be utilized to best verify charge levels with an adjustable TXV and make adjustments when needed in unique applications due to refrigerant line length, differences in height between the indoor
+Superheat can also be utilized to best verify charge levels with an adjustable TXV and make adjustments when needed in unique applications due to refrigerant line length, differences in height between the indoor and outdoor unit and refrigerant tubing sizes.
+These adjustments should only be performed by qualified service personnel.